ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 Not yet released.

-- shortDesc: `elektrad` in Go, KDE and GNOME Integration, Bugfixes and Documentation Improvements
+- shortDesc: KDE and GNOME Integration,`elektrad` in Go

 We are proud to release Elektra 0.9.2.